 36 VHA Directive 1026, VHA Enterprise Framework for Quality, Safety, and Value, August 2, 2013.
-(This VHA directive was scheduled for recertification on or before the last working day of August 2018 and has not been recertified.)
+(This VHA directive was scheduled for recertification on or before the last working day of August 2018 but was rescinded on October 24, 2019.)

 37 Department of Veterans Affairs, Veterans Health Administration Blueprint for Excellence, September 2014.